wludh/digital-editions/editions/_proceedings/vol-10-1939remembered.md

 date: 1989-07-24
 featured: true
 image: /assets/img/1939remembered.png
-description: The Society's Golden Anniversary picnic in 1989 celebrated its founding in 1939, featuring reminiscences from individuals tied to Lexington's history.
-The speakers shared personal anecdotes ranging from medical practices and hospital history to social life, customs, and changes in the community, providing a snapshot of life in Lexington over the decades.
+description: The 1989 Golden Anniversary picnic marked the Society's founding in 1939, with speakers sharing anecdotes on medical practices, hospital history, social life, customs, and community changes, offering a glimpse into Lexington's decades-long evolution.
 ---